Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 Think about a blueprint for a house that contains only one piece of wood or a recipe that contains only one ingredient.
 They wouldn't be particularly useful.
 The real world is full of examples where the description of an object, its class, requires the use of more than one attribute.
 Consequently, you can view the various pieces of wood, screws, nails, and other elements of a house blueprint to be the attributes of that house.
 The various ingredients (attributes) of a recipe could include chocolate, flour, eggs, butter, and so on.

 In this unit, you start defining a class to hold the information needed by the missing relatives database.
-To make things simple, you create a `mRelative` class to hold a single relative.
-You can then use the functionality in Python to turn each of the individual relatives into a list of missing relatives.
+To make things simple, you will create a `mPerson` class to hold information about a single person.
+You can then use the functionality in Python to turn each of the individual persons into a list of missing persons.

 ## Class attributes vs. instance attributes